Crypto industry dives into the midterms, raising millions to court Democrats

 The push comes at a high-stakes moment.
 The sector has leaped more than tenfold in total market value since this point in the last election cycle two years ago, topping $2.1 trillion as of Wednesday.
-That growth has put the industry in the crosshairs of policymakers, now mulling rules for digital assets that will determine how the industry evolves both in the U.S. and abroad.
+That growth has put the industry in the crosshairs of policymakers, now mulling rules for digital assets that will determine how the industry evolves both in the United States and abroad.
 Crypto interests are racing to build influence in Washington in a bid to shape the process as it unfolds.

 Industry leaders say Republican politicians, who have widely embraced crypto, will benefit from the sector’s largesse.
 But they are devoting special attention to Democrats, since the majority party is divided on the matter.